albblgb/Deep-Steganalysis/README.md

 3. Run `python *net.py`

-- The secret and stego-models will be saved in 'checkpoint/'
+- The trained steganalysis networks will be saved in 'checkpoint/'
-- The results will be saved in 'results/'
+- The results and running logs will be saved in 'results/'

 ## Others
 - If you find our code useful for your research, please give me a star.